IBM/charts/stable/ibm-odm-dev/README.md

     ```console
     $ kubectl get services
     ```

+  - **Option 3**: Using an Ingress controller

+    Kubernetes Ingress controllers are the original mechanism for exposing your cluster to external access.
+Each controller implementation is platform-specific.

+    For more information about Ingress, see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/).

+    As an example, you can create an Ingress object to access the welcome page this way:

+    ```yaml
+    apiVersion: networking.k8s.io/v1
+    kind: Ingress
+    metadata:
+      name: my-odm-dev-release-ingress
+      annotations:
+        kubernetes.io/ingress.class: nginx
+        nginx.ingress.kubernetes.io/backend-protocol: HTTP
+        nginx.ingress.kubernetes.io/affinity: cookie

+    spec:
+      tls:
+      - hosts:
+        - mycompany.com
+      rules:
+      - host: mycompany.com
+        http:
+          paths:
+          - path: /
+            pathType: Prefix
+            backend:
+              service:
+                name: my-odm-dev-release-ibm-odm-dev
+                port:
+                  number: 9060
+    ```

+    Then you will be able to access the ODM Welcome page with this URL:  https://mycompany.com, after having edited your hosts file and added the correspondance between mycompany.com and the external IP provided by the Ingress controller.

 2. Click the **Decision Center** Business Console to open the service in a browser.